kito129/csvLogToExcel/README.md

 ## 4.1 - Repeated point logs
 Is possible in the logs to have two or more repeated info, like in the example:

-block form row 45 - 56 and block 57 - 68 refer to the same matched bets, but as you can see the value TOTAL STAKE (row 53 and 65) are not changed, so isn't a new matched bet but the same.
+Block form row 45 - 56 and block 57 - 68 refer to the same matched bets, but as you can see the value TOTAL STAKE (row 53 and 65) are not changed, so isn't a new matched bet but the same.

 Always take the info from the first block.

 Always check if the new block have the same TOTAL STAKE, so it refer to the same matched bets, even if other values are changed (time or point or other values).

 ![tennis point2](/images/7.png?raw=true "tennis points2")